ottomatica/docable/README.md

 ![example report](img/example-report.png)

-Turns out that our tutorial breaks if a different version of netcat is used.
+Turns out that our tutorial breaks if using a different version of netcat.
 Oops!

 After fixing the issue by changing to using "-w 1" (terminated after timeout instead of number of packets), running again, this time just using the cli output from `docable test`, we see: